cbuchko/old-website/_posts/2021-01-09-community-script.md

 How are we supposed to study with this thing in the way?
 <p class = "character">  JEFF </p>
 Don't worry about that.
 <div class = "action"> Jeff picks up the traffic light and begins to walk away.
-The gorup yells at him to be careful and to put it back.
+The group yells at him to be careful and to put it back.
 The light turns from yellow to red and an alarm blares.</div>
 <p class = "character">  ABED </p>
 Something really awesome or really terrible is about to happen.
 <p class = "character">  TROY </p>